SASlabgroup/microSWIFT-programmer/OBS_Calibrator/README.md

 ## ✅ Quick Test

 After installation, the application should:
-1. Open with a dark theme interface
+1. Open with a professional interface
 2. Show "Hardware connected" or "No Device!" in the serial number field
 3. Allow you to configure calibration points
 4. Let you start sensor readings (real or simulated)